Guangzhou Baiyun International Airport

 Guangzhou Baiyun International Airport is an international airport serving Guangzhou, Guangdong, China.

 The airport codes were inherited from the former Baiyun Airport, and the IATA code is derived from Guangzhou's historical romanization Canton.
 Baiyun Airport serves as a hub for China Southern Airlines, FedEx Express, 9 Air, Hainan Airlines and Shenzhen Airlines.
 In 2020, due to the impact of the COVID-19 pandemic on aviation in other countries, it was temporarily the world's busiest airport by passenger traffic, handling 43.8 million passengers.

 In 2023, Guangzhou Baiyun International Airport was the world's twelfth-busiest airport by passenger traffic, with 63.1 million passengers handled, and the busiest in China.
 As for cargo traffic, the airport was China's second-busiest and the world's eleventh-busiest.
+In the first quarter of 2026, Baiyun Airport served total 22.539 million passengers (4.784 million passengers are international), surpassing Pudong Airport with 21.739 million passengers (8.1046 million passengers are international).
+In the first half of year 2026, the total passengers throughput of Baiyun Airport reached 43.333 million passengers.

+Baiyun Airport is certified as a 4-Star airport, while Terminal 2 is classified as a 5-Star Airport Terminal by Skytrax.
+Baiyun Airport is the first airport in China certified 4F-class standard and also the first airport 4F-class in China with 5 commercial runways in operarion.

 Overview

 1932–2004

 The old Baiyun Airport opened in 1932.
 Due to the expansion of Guangzhou, the airport could not expand to meet passengers needs as buildings and mountains surrounded the airport.
 On 5 August 2004, the new Baiyun Airport opened and the old airport was closed.